Juniper/vmx-docker-lwaftr/README.md

                  the Snabb process to.
 For simulation purposes use 'tap' instead of the pci-address.

- -i  username,password for the JETapp to communicate with the Junos
+ -I  username,password for the JETapp to communicate with the Junos
-     control plane.
+     control plane or ssh private key file.
 Must also be configured in the Junos config with super-user privileges

  -c  Junos configuration file